 On the twelfth anniversary of the September 11 terrorist attacks in the United States.
 I thought it prudent to review what constitutes a stock market crash.
 And how you need to manage your stock investment portfolio.

-Fear is a key driving force behind market sentiment.
-It fuels fast falling markets, and inhibits upward moving markets.
-The Fear of loss, or possibly more correctly the fear of admitting loss, can be a paralysing factor that can devastate the most experienced of traders.
+Fear is a key driving Force behind market sentiment.
+It fuels fast falling markets.
+And inhibits upward moving markets.
+The Fear of loss, or possibly more correctly the fear of admitting loss.
+Can be a paralysing factor that can devastate the most experienced traders.

 The stock market is all about numbers.
 And numbers mean statistics.
 Some of the horrific statistics from the Sept 11 terrorist attacks include; During September 11, 2,753 people died in New York when the World Trade Centre buildings were hit by commercial airplanes, commandeered by terrorists.
 The first plane slammed into World Trade Centre North Tower 1 at 8.46am.
 The second plane crashed into World Trade Centre South Tower 2 at 9.02am.
-Since then, not only the investment world, but the world in general has changed forever.
+Since then, not only the investment world.
+But the world, in general, has changed forever.